-For safety reasons, it’s best to avoid buying secondhand car seats and baby cribs.
+For safety reasons, it’s best to avoid buying secondhand baby cribs.
 It’s important to have cribs assembled correctly and meet current safety standards while also ensuring no recalls from the manufacturer.
-Meeting safety standards is crucial for car seats and cribs; older models might not meet those requirements.
-If you’re using a used car seat or crib, there’s uncertainty about whether it can provide the expected level of protection for the child.
+Meeting safety standards is crucial for cribs, and older models might not meet those requirements.

 When you purchase a used mattress, it’s almost impossible to know its full history.
 Moreover, a pre-used mattress’s longevity pales compared to a new one.
 There’s also no telling what issues might lurk within, like mold, bacteria, dust mites, or even pests, and it is very challenging to clean an entire mattress.
 All in all, the potential risks to your home and health make buying a used mattress not worth it.